Zimmerling/nxtb-tariff-interpreter/README.md

 }
 ```

-* For a rental period of 95 minutes you pay 3€ (95 minutes - 10 minutes staticGoodwill = 85 minutes -> 3 * 100)
+* For a rental period of 95 minutes you pay 3€ (95 minutes - 10 minutes staticGoodwill = 85 minutes -> 3 x 100)
-* For a rental period from Monday 7 am to Monday 5 pm you pay 8 €.
+* For a rental period from Monday 7 am to Monday 5 pm you pay 8€.
     * the duration is longer than 3 hours -> the first slot is not usable.
-    * The count of days rented is one -> the second slot is usable -> 1 * 8€
+    * The count of days rented is one -> the second slot is usable -> 1 x 8€
 * For a rental period from Monday 5 pm to Tuesday 3 am you pay 16 €.
     * the duration is longer than 3 hours -> the first slot is not usable.
-    * The count of days rented is two -> the second slot is usable -> 2 * 8€
+    * The count of days rented is two -> the second slot is usable -> 2 x 8€
 * For a rental period from Monday 5 pm to Wednesday 6am am you pay 21€.
     * the duration is longer than 3 hours -> the first slot is not usable.
     * the duration is longer than 2 Days -> the second slot is not usable.
-    * The count of days rented is three -> the second slot is usable ->  3 * 7€
+    * The count of days rented is three -> the second slot is usable ->  3 x 7€

 #### Day based Slots